 Note, though, a person is not considered an addict if he/she engages in drug-seeking behavior primarily due to inadequate control of pain.3

 Example: After a car accident that left her with soft tissue damage, Maria suffers from intermittent severe pain in her legs.
 She has obtained prescriptions for several different strong painkillers from several different doctors, but none of them have helped her pain much.

-So she goes to see Dr. Reddy, who was recommended to her by a friend.
+Maria goes to see Dr. Reddy, who was recommended to her by a friend.
 She tells him that she has prescriptions for a number of painkillers but that none have helped her.
-He writes her a prescription for a strong intravenous painkiller that she hasn’t tried yet.
+He writes her a prescription for a strong intravenous painkiller that she has not tried yet.

 Maria is displaying the kind of drug-seeking/doctor-shopping behavior that is often displayed by addicts.
 But Dr. Reddy is probably not guilty of prescribing controlled substances to an addict because Maria’s behavior seems to be the result of inadequate control of her pain.

-According to Pasadena criminal defense attorney Karthik Krishnan10:
+According to Pasadena criminal defense attorney Karthik Krishnan4:

 “Even though Health & Safety Code 11156 tries to define what an ‘addict’ is, most medical professionals know that it’s impossible to come up with a perfect definition—let alone to apply one.
 In the end, whether someone is an addict or not is a judgment call.
 If a doctor, nurse or pharmacist makes a good-faith mistake about someone’s motives in seeking prescription drugs, she or he should not be guilty of this crime”

 2.2.
 No addict

 People are only guilty under this statute if they prescribe a controlled substance to a person suffering from a drug addiction.
 Further, “addict” has a precise legal definition under this law.
 A valid defense, then, is for a defendant to say that he/she did not prescribe a substance to a “drug addict.”